 Dear El Segundo Community, Parents, Students, Faculty and Support Staff,

-Welcome to the 2016-2017 school year!
-I join our team of award-winning educators in the El Segundo Unified School District’s mission to provide students with an optimal learning environment that prepares educated, productive, compassionate citizens to meet the challenges of a global society in the 21st Century.
+Welcome to the 2017-2018 school year!
+It is an honor and a privilege to serve alongside a quality team of educators who are united in their passion for El Segundo Unified School District’s mission: To provide students and the community with an optimal learning environment that prepares educated, productive, compassionate citizens to meet the challenges of a global society in the 21 st Century.

 At ESUSD, we must constantly evolve in an effort to fulfill our mission.
 An important step in that evolution is our membership in the Digital Promise League of Innovative Schools.
 The national league is an independent, bipartisan nonprofit organization authorized by Congress to accelerate innovation in education and our inclusion will have a direct and positive impact on ESUSD students.
 ESUSD was